CEED/libCEED/doc/sphinx/source/libCEEDdev.md

 These kernels apply to all points across all elements in order to maximize the amount of work each kernel launch has.

 The `/gpu/*/shared` backends delegate to the corresponding `/gpu/*/ref` backends.
-These backends use shared memory to reduce the amount of memory required for the {ref}`CeedBasis` kernels.
+These backends use shared memory to reduce the amount of memory required for the {ref}`CeedBasis` kernels and improve performance.
+All other libCEED objects are delegated to `/gpu/*/ref`.

 The `/gpu/*/gen` backends delegate to the corresponding `/gpu/*/shared` backends.
 These backends write a single comprehensive kernel to apply the action of the {ref}`CeedOperator`, significantly improving performance by eliminating intermediate data structures and reducing the total number of kernel launches required.